 We prefer a vodka that while still clean, retains some of the character of the raw ingredient it was made from and for nearly 20 years our preferred vodka has been Ketel One, a Dutch family owned vodka made from wheat.
 Other good vodkas made from ingredients such as potato and rye grain will impart a subtly different flavour to your drinks - especially obvious in Martinis.

-Vodka's mixability is demonstrated by the bewildering array of over 522 cocktail recipes calling for vodka on this website alone, and that's not counting those using flavoured vodkas.
-To help you navigate the world of vodka cocktails follows some of our favourites, with each cocktail name linking to the appropriate recipe:
+Vodka's mixability is demonstrated by the bewildering array of over 540 cocktail recipes calling for vodka on this website alone, and that's not counting those using flavoured vodkas.
+To help you navigate the world of vodka cocktails follows some of our favourites:

 With: Vodka, espresso coffee, coffee liqueur and sugar syrup